Sammy-CK/phase-1-week-2-code-challenge-Flataculties/README.md

 ## Installation

-## Alternative One
- Use Github pages to access the website.

-## Alternative Two
 To use this repo on your machine requires some simple steps

 - Open a terminal / command line interface on your computer